open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 author: '[Joao Grassi](https://github.com/joaopgrassi) (Dynatrace)'
 issue: 4534
 sig: OpenTelemetry Specification
+cSpell:ignore: bookinfo Grassi istioctl Joao productpage
 ---

 In the dynamic world of cloud-native and distributed applications, managing microservices effectively is critical.
 [Kubernetes](https://kubernetes.io/) has become the de facto standard for container orchestration, enabling seamless deployment, scaling, and management of containerized applications.

 The distributed nature of such systems, however, adds a layer of complexity in the form of networking for in-cluster communication.
 Two well-known projects,